 4.1.
 The annual meeting of the Board shall take place at the Corporate office in Washington, D.C. between 20 September and 21 October or at an alternative place and time designated by the Executive Committee.
 Notice of the annual meeting shall be given in writing to all trustees at least four (4) months prior thereto.

 4.2.
-Special meetings of the Board shall be held at any time and place upon the call of the Executive Committee or upon the request of three (3) trustees.
-Written notice of special meetings shall be provided manually or electronically to all trustees at least sixty (60) days prior thereto.
-The Executive Committee may call emergency special meetings of the board upon fifteen (15) days written notice to all trustees, but no business may be transacted at such meetings unless a quorum participates.
+Special meetings of the Board shall be held at any time and place upon the call of the Executive Committee or upon the request of five (5) trustees.
+Special meetings shall be held virtually.
+Notice of special virtual meetings shall be provided at least seventy-two (72) hours prior to the start of the meeting.
+The purpose of the special meeting shall be included in the call for the meeting.
+No business may be transacted at a special meeting without the presence of a quorum.

 4.3.
 A majority of the members in office shall constitute a quorum.
 Proxy votes shall not be permitted.
 As permitted under District of Columbia law, trustees may participate by personal attendance, or by a means of communication which permits simultaneous hearing of and oral participation in the deliberations by each trustee.